AnyDSL/half/README.txt

 actually use the same values as the corresponding 'FE_...' flags defined in C++11's <cfenv> header if supported, specifically:

-  - 'HALF_FE_INVALID' for invalid inputs to an operation.
+  - 'FE_INVALID' for invalid inputs to an operation.
-  - 'HALF_FE_DIVBYZERO' for finite inputs producing infinite results.
+  - 'FE_DIVBYZERO' for finite inputs producing infinite results.
-  - 'HALF_FE_OVERFLOW' if a result is too large to represent finitely.
+  - 'FE_OVERFLOW' if a result is too large to represent finitely.
-  - 'HALF_FE_UNDERFLOW' for a subnormal or zero result after rounding.
+  - 'FE_UNDERFLOW' for a subnormal or zero result after rounding.
-  - 'HALF_FE_INEXACT' if a result needed rounding to be representable.
+  - 'FE_INEXACT' if a result needed rounding to be representable.
-  - 'HALF_FE_ALL_EXCEPT' as a convenient OR of all possible exception flags.
+  - 'FE_ALL_EXCEPT' as a convenient OR of all possible exception flags.

 The internal exception flag state will start with all flags cleared and is maintained per thread if C++11 thread-local storage is supported, otherwise it